-Offer foods from all five food groups each day
+3. Offer foods from all five food groups each day

-Together they give the right mix of nutrients (see portion sizes on page 11).
+Together they give the right mix of nutrients (see portion sizes on page 7).

-Each of the five food groups listed on page 11 supplies a different combination of nutrients.
-Eating from all five food groups provides toddlers with a balanced nutritious and enjoyable diet.^{10,11}
+Each of the five food groups listed on page 7 supplies a different combination of nutrients.
+Eating from all five food groups provides toddlers with a balanced nutritious and enjoyable diet.

-The five food groups are bread, rice, potatoes, pasta and other starchy foods; fruit and vegetables; milk, cheese and yogurt; meat, fish, eggs, nuts and pulses; oils, butter and fat spreads.
+The four more nutritious food groups are bread, rice, potatoes, pasta and other starchy foods; fruit and vegetables; milk, cheese and yogurt; and meat, fish, eggs, nuts and pulses.

-Sugary foods should be eaten in smaller and limited quantities as these foods provide energy, but fewer nutrients.
+The fifth less nutritious group should be eaten in smaller and limited quantities as these foods provide energy, but fewer nutrients.
 Inclusion of small quantities of fat and sugar usually improves flavour making meals more pleasurable occasions.